-A participant's interest in his/her participant and employer matching contributions is fully vested and non-forfeitable.
+A participant's interest in their participant and employer matching contributions and related earnings thereon is fully vested and non-forfeitable.

-In addition to the participant's and employer contributions, any discretionary contributions and earnings thereon to qualifying participants become fully vested upon completing seven years of service, the qualifying participant attaining the age of 65 while employed by the employer, by termination due to the qualifying participant's death or disability, by termination of employment due to serious health conditions of the qualifying participants spouse, and by termination, by the employer for reasons other than serious cause.
+In addition to the participants' and employer contributions, any discretionary contributions and earnings thereon to qualifying participants become fully vested upon completing seven years of service, the qualifying participant attaining the age of 65 while employed by the employer, by termination due to the qualifying participant's death or disability, by termination of employment due to serious health conditions of the qualifying participants spouse, and by termination, by the employer for reasons other than serious cause.